Free C / C++ Libraries, Source Code and Frameworks

 SynEdit is a multi-line edit control that you can use in your Delphi and Borland C++ Builder programs.
 Features include syntax highlighting for a variety of programming languages and a macro recorder.
 This is a VCL control that comes with source code.

 Ever wanted to create your own syntax-highlighting editor?
 Scintilla is a source code edit control, similar in concept to Microsoft's RichEdit control, that supports things like syntax highlighting, code completion and call tips.
 It also supports things like the use of proportional fonts, bold, italics, multiple foreground and background colours, and multiple fonts.
 The source code is available free, and the licence allows you to use the control in any project, free or commercial.
 You may also want to check out the Free Spell Checker Libraries, Source Code, Controls, Components to avoid reinventing the wheel.

 Heard of True Type?
 Well, now you can include True Type support in your programs on systems that do not have True Type support by default.
 Linux and other OSes are supported.

 - T1Lib - Adobe Type 1 Fonts Library

 ftp://sunsite.unc.edu/pub/Linux/libs/graphics/appears to be gone.
 You may be able to get the source from the Windows port of t1lib.]
 If you want your applications to support Adobe Type 1 fonts, this rasterizing library might be just what you need.
 It requires a Unix system.
 It is implemented independently of X11, so it might be the solution for those of you who don't want to use the Type 1 rasterizer provided with X11R5 and later.
 To get the source code, look for a file with a name like t1lib-*.tar.gz (where * is replaced by the version number).
-Latest: There is a Windows port of t1lib available as well.

 - STLport (STL Library)